kevenson/Puzzler-Game/docs/README.md

 ![Game Screenshot](/ScreenShots/ss1.PNG)

 I had my user try the app again in VR using Cardboard, and asked a simple series of questions for feedback for both the start and end UI panels.
-Feedback from this test suggested that the UI was configured just fine--no need for revisions.
+Feedback from this test suggested that the UI was mostly fine, but I did end up revising my end UI panel to make it clear that the gamer had won.

 ![Game Screenshot](/ScreenShots/ss5.png)